-In addition to these medications, a large majority of clients at a Paducah opiate detox center also engage in medication-assisted treatment (MAT).
+In addition to these medications, a large majority of clients also engage in medication-assisted treatment (MAT).
 Medication-assisted treatment (which is also referred to as replacement therapy) has proven to be highly effective in tapering individuals off of opiates through the use of less powerful opioid medications.

 When consuming methadone, the brain and central nervous system are impacted in the same manner as when an individual is abusing opiates.
 However, the client does not get high as he or she would through opiate abuse.
 Methadone is administered by a professional in an appropriate dosage deemed necessary for the client.
 The greatest benefits of including methadone in one’s detox are that it decreases and/or eliminates withdrawal symptoms, minimizes drug cravings, and slowly lowers the physical need to consume opiates.

 Suboxone works very similarly to methadone in that it blocks the effects of opioids so that the client does not become high, but also activates the same areas of the brain and nervous system that opiates do.
 This medication, which received approval for use in opioid addiction treatment centers in 2002, is also used today to help treat alcohol use disorder.
 Suboxone is different than methadone in that it does not have the same potential to be habit-forming as methadone does.
 Therefore, clients can take buprenorphine home with them with minimal risk to their recovery.
-When including Suboxone into one’s treatment plan, it helps to decrease the intensity of withdrawal symptoms, eliminates cravings for drugs, and allows the client to be clear of mind enough to participate in other aspects of addiction treatment at an opiate detox center in Paducah, Kentucky.
+When including Suboxone into one’s treatment plan, it helps to decrease the intensity of withdrawal symptoms, eliminates cravings for drugs, and allows the client to be clear of mind enough to participate in other aspects of addiction treatment at our opiate detox in Paducah, Kentucky.

-Get The Right Help At A Opiate Detox Center in Paducah, Kentucky
+Get The Right Help At Our Opiate Detox in Paducah, Kentucky